chriscurran/beerNode/README.md

 Node.js due to it's socket stack and minimal cpu/memory requirements (as compared to full blown web server like Apache or NGINX).

+**beerNode** also offeres something not commonly found elsewhere: the display is 100% up to you.
+The user interface is not "hard coded" - it's driven by HTML "templates" that you can easily edit in order to create your own display/view.
+It can be as simple, or as complicated as you want.
+It can be a brew controller, or it can be used to control a bank of fermemters (no limit on how many).
+Lastly, **beerNode** utilizes responsive Bootstrap, so your mobile devices work too!

 The software runs on Linux, any flavor.
 The development and testing is done using Fedora, but is targeted to the Raspberry Pi hardware.